The Suicide of Lucretia (Dürer): Description

 Her wound is not at the center of her belly, as in the 1508 drawing, but below her right breast, echoing Christ's lance wound.
 Critics have mentioned how the act is bloodless, without any of the spatterings on bed sheets usually associated with similar treatments from the time.
 However the painting was executed with finesse, with the brush strokes representing the cloths especially detailed, and composed of a variety of red, blue, and green pigments.
 The white drapery around her hips is a later addition from around 1600.

 Art historians tend not to view it as one of his best paintings, and it is often compared, unfavourably, to a similar work by Lucas Cranach the Elder.
 However, art historians see the Dürer as a less formal treatment, more inward and concerned with confronting death and dying.
-Between 1959 and 1960, Alberto Giacometti completed a Sketch after Durer's Lucretia using ball-point pen on paper.